mit-oidc-client/mit-oidc-client/README.md

 As an extension to providing authentication via MIT OpenID Connect (OIDC) service, we supply the client with a [PK Token](https://eprint.iacr.org/2023/296) generated from the client's ID Token.
 The PK Token is a committment of a public/private key pair to the ID Token, which augments the method of authentication from Bearer's Authentication to Proof-of-Possession.
 This protocol is built upon and is fully compatible with the OpenID Connect service.
 We will show a possible use case of PK Tokens with an implementation of an authenticated chatroom.

-### Example Usage: Authenticated Chatroom
+### Example Application: Authenticated Chatroom

-Note: to access the chatroom, you must login with your MIT credientials through the MIT OpenID Connect service.
-We decided to implement a chatroom to display how PK Token can be use to verify that pieces of data come from a trusted user, which fundamentally is what authentication is about.
+**Note:** To access the chatroom, you must login with your MIT credentials through the MIT OpenID Connect service.

+As part of the OpenPubKey extension, We decided to implement a chatroom to display how PK Token can be use to verify that pieces of data come from a trusted user, which fundamentally is what authentication is about.
 In our case, these pieces of data is a text message and the trusted user is an identity holding an MIT crediential.
-But later, we will discuss other ideas made possible with PK Tokens.

 In the authenticated chatroom, a user may submit a message along with a signture of the message using their signing key.
 Any other user may verify any messages at any time using the respective public key.
 The verification may either accept (green check) or reject (red exclamation).

-### Other implementation ideas
+### Other possible OpenPubKey usage:

 -   **Committing bets**: Two friends make a bet on something, and they want to prove they made it with their commitment.
 Say later one person tries to say they never made this bet, but because they signed their message (which is stored on the server), we have irrefutable proof that they did make the bet.

--  ** Code signing:** Have a trusted verifier to have mapping of ID tokens to public keys, and then whenever a user signs a commit they made, they can send it to the verifier and have it put into an append-only log.
+- **Code signing:** Have a trusted verifier to have mapping of ID tokens to public keys, and then whenever a user signs a commit they made, they can send it to the verifier and have it put into an append-only log.

 - **SSH:** SSH keys are difficult to manage.
 Instead, have users sign in through Google (or some other OpenID provider), and then have a PK Token that can act as their public SSH key.

 ## Security Design